Who is Jonah Faigel Part 2

 Questions asked to the artist: Do your fingers hurt?

 When Jonah is asked if his fingers hurt at events.
-He responds with, “Are you suppose to be able to feel your fingers.”
+He responds with, “Are you supposed to be able to feel your fingers.”
 The response is a groan or a laugh.
 The truth is no as he ties the knot on his fingernail very quickly.
 During the creation of a sculpture, he mostly uses his whole hand to make bubbles and twists.
 This technique reduces the weight and strain on his fingers.

 Questions for the Balloon Artist